 Investor or Investor Affiliate – Compensation and profits charged to investors.

+QALICB or QALICB Affiliate fees – Compensation and profits charged to borrowers through fees.

-QALICB or QALICB Affiliate – Compensation and profits charged to borrowers.
+QALICB or QALICB Affiliate interest – Compensation and profits charged to borrowers through interest.

 Other – Compensation and profits charged to any other party to the transaction.